urakubo/lattice_dendrites/docs_src/tut1/run_simulation.rst

 Run simulation
 ==============

-We would like to keep "models/ball_and_stick.lm" as a template, and store the simulation reults in "results/run_ball_and_stick.lm".
-To do this, we first copy the lm file then execute the simulation through the command prompt:
+Models stored in LM-format files can be executed by Lattice Microbes (LM).
+LM is not a Python module, but a standalone software that can be executed through the command prompt:

 .. code-block:: bash

-	$ mkdir results
+	$ mkdir results_photobleach
-	$ cp models/ball_and_stick.lm results/run_ball_and_stick.lm
+	$ cp models/photobleach.lm results_photobleach/0000.lm
-	$ lm -r 1 -sp -sl lm::rdme::MpdRdmeSolver -f results/run_ball_and_stick.lm
+	$ lm -r 1 -sp -sl lm::rdme::MpdRdmeSolver -f results_photobleach/0000.lm

-We can also write a Python script like:
+These commands make a copy of 'models/photobleach.lm' as 'results_photobleach/0000.lm', which is executed by lm.
+This process can also be described using a Python script.

 .. literalinclude:: ../../tutorial/1/41_single_run.py
    :language: python